-Bronchitis (acute bacterial and secondary bacterial) (tablets only): Treatment of acute bacterial exacerbations of chronic bronchitis and secondary bacterial infections of acute bronchitis in adolescents and adults caused by Streptococcus pneumoniae, Haemophilus influenzae (beta-lactamase negative strains), or Haemophilus parainfluenzae (beta-lactamase negative strains).
+Chronic obstructive pulmonary disease, acute exacerbation (tablets only): Treatment of mild to moderate acute bacterial exacerbations of chronic bronchitis in adults and adolescents ≥13 years of age caused by Streptococcus pneumoniae, Haemophilus influenzae (beta-lactamase negative strains), or Haemophilus parainfluenzae (beta-lactamase negative strains).

 Lower respiratory tract infections (injection only): Treatment of lower respiratory tract infections, including pneumonia, caused by S. pneumoniae, H. influenzae (including ampicillin-resistant strains), Klebsiella spp., S. aureus (penicillinase- and non-penicillinase-producing strains), Streptococcus pyogenes, and Escherichia coli.

-Lyme disease (early) (tablets only): Treatment of patients ≥13 years with early Lyme disease caused by Borrelia burgdorferi.
+Lyme disease (early) (tablets only): Treatment of adults and adolescents ≥13 years of age with early Lyme disease caused by Borrelia burgdorferi.

-Pharyngitis/tonsillitis (tablets and oral suspension only): Treatment of mild-to-moderate pharyngitis and tonsillitis caused by S. pyogenes in adults and pediatric patients ≥3 months of age.
+Pharyngitis/tonsillitis (tablets and oral suspension only): Treatment of mild to moderate pharyngitis/tonsillitis caused by S. pyogenes in adults and pediatric patients ≥3 months of age.

 Septicemia (injection only): Treatment of septicemia caused by S. aureus (penicillinase- and non-penicillinase-producing strains), S. pneumoniae, E. coli, H. influenzae (including ampicillin-resistant strains), and Klebsiella spp.

-Skin and skin structure infection (impetigo) (oral suspension only): Treatment of pediatric patients 3 months to 12 years of age with skin or skin structure infections (impetigo) caused by S. aureus (including beta-lactamase-producing strains) or S. pyogenes.
+Skin and skin-structure infections (impetigo) (oral suspension only): Treatment of pediatric patients 3 months to 12 years of age with skin or skin-structure infections (impetigo) caused by S. aureus (including beta-lactamase-producing strains) or S. pyogenes.

-Skin and skin structure infection [injection; tablets (uncomplicated infections only]): Treatment of adults and pediatric patients >3 months of age with skin and skin-structure infections (including impetigo) caused by S. aureus (penicillinase- and non-penicillinase-producing strains), S. pyogenes, E. coli, Klebsiella spp., and Enterobacter spp.
+Skin and skin-structure infections (injection; tablets [uncomplicated infections only]): Treatment of adults and pediatric patients >3 months of age with skin and skin-structure infections (including impetigo) caused by S. aureus (penicillinase- and non-penicillinase-producing strains), S. pyogenes, E. coli, Klebsiella spp., and Enterobacter spp.

-Surgical (perioperative) prophylaxis (injection only): Prophylaxis of infection in patients undergoing surgical procedures (eg, vaginal hysterectomy) that are classified as clean-contaminated or potentially contaminated procedures.
+Surgical prophylaxis (injection only): Prophylaxis of infection in patients undergoing surgical procedures that are classified as clean-contaminated or potentially contaminated procedures.

 Urinary tract infections (tablets and injection only): Treatment of adults and pediatric patients >3 months of age with urinary tract infections caused by E. coli and Klebsiella spp.